mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### TALE OF HEROES

 <Red-Maned-Warrior-From-The-Hills-By-The-Roaring-River>
-came to the place where <Holds-His-Ground-Son-of-Broken- Tooth-Grandson-of-He-Who-Rules-The-Sunny-Valley> had made his camp. <Red-Maned-Warrior> saw the signs of ownership and he gave honor to <Holds-His-Ground> and <Holds-His-Ground>
+came to the place where <Holds-His-Ground-Son-of-Broken-Tooth-Grandson-of-He-Who-Rules-The-Sunny-Valley> had made his camp. <Red-Maned-Warrior> saw the signs of ownership and he gave honor to <Holds-His-Ground> and <Holds-His-Ground>
 gave honor in return and welcomed <Red-Maned-Warrior> to